Skip to main content

 In collaboration with the IAASB Jurisdictional Auditing and Assurance Standard Setters Liaison Group, (IAASB-JSS) IAASB has identified the adoption status of ISSA 5000, or local equivalent standard, in their jurisdictions.

-The IAASB-JSS comprises members from the following jurisdictions: Australia, Austria, Brazil, Canada, China, France, Germany, Hong Kong SAR, India, Japan, Mexico, The Netherlands, New Zealand, Nordic Region (Denmark, Finland, Norway, Sweden), Saudi Arabia, South Africa, United Kingdom, and the United States of America.
+The IAASB-JSS comprises members from the following jurisdictions: Australia, Austria, Brazil, Canada, China, France, Germany, Hong Kong SAR, India, Japan, Mexico, The Netherlands, New Zealand, Nordic Region (Denmark, Finland, Iceland, Norway, Sweden), Saudi Arabia, South Africa, United Kingdom, and the United States of America.

 ADOPTION STATUS